mpflynnx/csapp3e/section2/practice-problems/problem2-48.md

     - 1.101011001000101000001 x 2^21
     - The exponent is 21.

-- frac field:
+3. frac field 23bits:
-    - The mantissa is the fractional part after the leading 1.
+    - The mantissa is the fractional part after the leading 1 and binary point
     - 1.101011001000101000001
     - Mantissa M = 101011001000101000001
     - Since the mantissa needs to be 23 bits, we pad it with 2 trailing zeros:
     - frac field = 10101100100010100000100 // 23 bits

 - Exponent
+    - If exponent not all 0's or all 1's.
+Use normalized form n: e - Bias
     - The exponent 21 needs to be biased by 127 (for single precision).
     - Biased exponent = 21 + 127 = 148
     - Now, convert 148 to an 8-bit binary number:
     - Exp (value of exp field bits) = 10010100 is 148
-    - check formula, E = Exp - bias = 148 - 127 = 21
+    - check formula, E = e - bias = 148 - 127 = 21

 - Result